 He also said that he is open to a counter proposal for the CEO position.
 He expressed fears that Opel’s mother company will produce a new financial holding above the subsidiary and will provide more authority to GM Europe President Nick Reilly.

-As CEO of Opel, Reilly reported directly to the CEO of GM, Dan Akerson.
+Reilly reported directly to the CEO of GM, Dan Akerson.
 Stracke, who has led the global vehicle engineering for GM for the past year and a half, will report to Reilly.